 Fig. 1.
-Left and right: The strike slip rates and fault normal shortening/extension rates determined from inversion with geodetic and geologic constraints, respectively.
+The strike-slip rates (left) and fault-normal shortening/extension rates (right) determined from inversion with geodetic and geologic constraints.
 The red lines are for right-lateral slip and extension, and the green lines are for left-lateral slip or shortening, respectively.
 The width of the lines is proportional to the amount of slip along that fault segment.

 Recovery of secular crustal deformation in Mojave Shear Zone region